Improved energy barrier in higher-dimensional hypergraph product codes: Preliminaries

 \subsection{Energy barrier of codes}

 Following Ref.~\cite{Bravyi2009nogo}, we present a formal definition of the energy barrier for stabilizer codes.
 Let $\mathcal{C}$ be the code subspace of a stabilizer code, defined in terms of the stabilizer group $S$.
-The code subspace can be viewed as the ground state subspace of a Hamiltonian of the form $\hat{H} = \sum_{i=1}^{m}(I-s_i)/2$, where $\{s_1, \ldots, s_m\} \subset S$ is a set of generators.
-Note that the energy barrier depends on the choice of the generating set.
+The code subspace can be viewed as the ground state subspace of a Hamiltonian of the form $\hat{H} = \sum_{i=1}^{m}(I-s_i)/2$, where $\{s_1, \ldots, s_m\} \subset S$ is a set of stabilizer generators.

 For an operator $P$ in the Pauli group $\mathcal{P}$, the energy of the state $P|\psi\rangle$ is given by $\bra{\psi}P^\dag \hat{H} P\ket{\psi} = \epsilon(P)$.
 Here $\ket{\psi}$ is any ground state with $\bra{\psi}\hat{H}\ket{\psi} = 0$, and $\epsilon(P)$ is the energy cost of $P$.
 This is the number of $s_i$s that anti-commute with $P$, i.e., $\epsilon(P) = | \{i: s_iP = -Ps_i\}|$.
 Equivalently, one may define the energy barrier in terms of the parity check matrix $H$ of the stabilizer code.
 Let $v(P)$ be the binary (bit-string) representation of a Pauli $P$, then